sevensolutions/nomad-iis/website/docs/features/https.md

 ### Are the certificates being uninstalled when no longer needed?

 Yes of course.
-They will be uninstalled when the allocation is stopped, but keep in mind, that multiple allocation may use the same certificate.
+They will be uninstalled when the allocation is stopped, but keep in mind, that multiple allocations may use the same certificate.
 This means, that the certificate will be removed, once the last allocation, with a binding to it, has been stopped.